 Spending Policy and How the Investment Objectives Relate to Spending Policy: The distribution rate is based upon a total return approach, which utilizes both income and capital appreciation to be withdrawn for spending.
-For the fiscal years ended June 30, 2022 and 2021, the spending rate for the Foundation was 4.50% and 4.00% of the previous twelve-quarter average of the endowment portfolio's market value, respectively.
+For the fiscal years ended June 30, 2023 and 2022, the spending rate for the Foundation was 4.50% of the previous twelve-quarter average of the endowment portfolio's market value.
 The spending rate is determined annually by the Foundation Board of Trustees, who may elect to make no distribution in any given year.

 Funds with Deficiencies: From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-Such amounts totaled \$212,036 and \$759 as of June 30, 2022 and 2021, respectively.
+Such amounts totaled \$117,165 and \$212,036 as of June 30, 2023 and 2022, respectively.
 Endowment fund principal, unless otherwise directed by the originating donor(s), may be disbursed in accord with Foundation policy so long as the principal amount shall not fall below 80% of the fair value of the original gift and any subsequent gifts to the fund.

 Foundation's Reserve Policy: Prompted by the market downturn of 2001-2003, the Foundation implemented a policy establishing a reserve fund, the primary purpose of which was to provide matching grants to endowment funds that suffer investment losses resulting in fund deficiencies.
 The policy stipulates that the reserve fund will make grants in an amount equal to or less than 50% of the amount that would normally have been generated by the endowment had earnings been available so long as the benefitting school, college or department provides a dollar-for-dollar match.
-No such grants were necessary in fiscal years 2022 and 2021.
+No such grants were necessary in fiscal years 2023 and 2022.

 The reserve policy further stipulates that in those years in which the net assets without donor restrictions of the Foundation increase, 5% of the increase is to be transferred into the reserve fund so long as the transfer does not cause the value of the fund to exceed \$1 million.
 No transfer is required if the reserve amount is greater than \$1 million.
-Since the value of the reserve exceeded \$1 million in fiscal years 2022 and 2021, no such transfers were required.
+Since the value of the reserve exceeded \$1 million in fiscal years 2023 and 2022, no such transfers were required.